a-kadlec/fbcm-landaumpv/README.md

 * selected_calibration_type: (string) The calibration to select for usage on the histogram data.
 This cannot be any sort of list!
 One type of calibration must be selected.
 * calib_bad_point_errorlimit_ns: (float) A threshold for the sigma of the measurement points in the calibration data: if a point has higher sigma than this, it is ignored from the calibration fit.
 * channels_on_calib_summary_plots: (2D list) This setting specifies which channels are shown on which summary plot (where the calibration fits for different channels are compared on the same plot).
 The first index denotes how many plots to make, and the second index contains which channels are on the plot.
 For example: [[0,3],[2,4,5]] will make two plots, the first one will show channels 0 and 3, and the second one will show channels 2, 4, and 5.
 Any number of plots can be made with any number of channels.
-* summary_plots_xticks_density: (float) The density of the xticks marks on the x axis for all calibration summary plots.
+* calib_summary_plots_xticks_density: (float) The density of the xticks marks on the x axis for all calibration summary plots.
 Can be decreased for a cleaner plot, or can be increased to help see differences when comparing nearly identical channels.
+* calib_summary_plots_draw_grid (bool): Whether to draw a grid on the calibration summary plots.

 * cutoff_ns: (float) This is an upper cut on the x-axis of the raw ToT plot in nanoseconds: any data that belongs to a time bin larger than this value will not be plotted.
 * cutoff_fC: (float) This is an upper cut on the x-axis of the landau plot in fC (after calibration has been applied to the x-axis): similarly, any data that belongs to a higher fC bin than this value is not plotted, and is not considered in the initial Landau fit.